Aviation in the United Kingdom: History

 The United Kingdom has a long history of pioneering aviation.
 The first recorded flight in the UK was by Italian aeronaut Vincenzo Lunardi in a hot air balloon in 1784.
 The Royal Engineers began experimenting with balloons for reconnaissance in the mid-19th century, with the "Pioneer" balloon in 1879.
 The Army Balloon Factory was established in 1890, and military balloon detachments were deployed in South Africa and Sudan.
 Though not the first in the British Empire, the first powered flight in the UK is credited to American Samuel Cody in 1908.
 This early experimentation paved the way for military aviation in the First World War and the formation of the Royal Air Force in 1918.

 The British airship, HM Airship R34 was the first aircraft of any type to carry passengers across the Atlantic when on 2 July 1919 it left Scotland, travelled to New York and returned.
 The world's first daily international flight was established by the first British airline, Aircraft Transport and Travel (AT&T), in 1919, flying between London and Paris, a landmark in the birth of commercial aviation.
 The Air Ministry emphasised the importance of air travel for the future, drawing parallels with the Royal Navy's role in the past.
 The UK's aerospace industry benefited from research and development in the 1920s and 30s, particularly at Cambridge University and Imperial College.
 Development of new technology during World War II included the invention of the jet engine by Frank Whittle, a Cambridge graduate, which ushered in the jet age.
-Innovative British military aircraft deigns after the war included the English Electric Canberra and the Avro Vulcan.
+Innovative British military aircraft designs after the war included the English Electric Canberra and the Avro Vulcan.

 Post-war Britain saw the development of the first passenger jet aircraft, the de Havilland DH.106 Comet; the design flaws and requirements which it uncovered influenced the design of the Boeing 707.
 General aviation in the United Kingdom also flourished after the war with the introduction of light aircraft.
 Entering service in 1976, Concorde was an Anglo-French supersonic passenger jet, the first and only passenger airliner to commercially fly at supersonic speeds, primarily across the Atlantic.
 During the 1990s, the development of low-cost airlines and the European aviation market transformed air transport in the United Kingdom.

 The aerospace industry in the United Kingdom is the second largest in the world, led by aerospace manufacturers such as Rolls-Royce and BAE Systems alongside a major commercial aviation sector, which includes British Airways and easyJet airlines.
 There are many airports in the United Kingdom, a subset of which operate scheduled commercial airline services and the busiest of these are located around London.